DorothyNK/11358166_DCIT205/README.md

         ![Screenshot of the Contact Us page](IMAGES//Screenshot46.jpg)
         ![Screenshot of the Contact Us page](IMAGES/Screenshot47.jpg)

                                   LESSONS LEARNT
             I have learnt to maintain a  consistent branding elements, such as colors, fonts, and logos, to create a cohesive and professional look.
 This helps to build a recognizable and trustworthy brand.
-I have also learnt to work within deadlines
+I have also learnt to work within deadlines.